CSCfi/mlflow-openshift/README.md

 - Default backend for metrics and artifacts is PVC-storage in Rahti project.
 That is easiest way to use this template.
 - Other option to store metrics is to use database.
 MySQL template can be found from Rahti catalog to use for that purpose. (instructions TBA)

-Since artifacts can be quite large files, it might be necessary to change `DEFAULT_ARTIFACT_ROOT` to point some other storage system.
+Since artifacts can be quite large files, it might be necessary to change `DEFAULT_ARTIFACT_ROOT` to point some external storage system.
+- Default artifact store is set to `./mlruns` to avoid errors in autolog-functions.
+That causes artifacts to be stored to local `./mlruns` directory in machine executing training.
+These artifacts cannot be seen in tracking server.
-- CSC Allas or some other S3 compatible object storage can be set up for artifact store. (instructions TBA)
+- CSC Allas or some other S3 compatible object storage should be set up for artifact store to make them available to Tracking server. (instructions TBA)

 ## Things to note